Without a doubt, you’ve already realized it’s more complex to be a leader today than it was even a few decades ago.

 Finally, I take a comprehensive look at the changes the church needs to make in my book Lasting Impact, and outline how to navigate change in the face of opposition in my book Leading Change Without Losing It.

-In the meantime, what are some things you think are hurting the church as we navigate change?
+What are some things you think are hurting the church as we navigate change?

 Any other parallels you see between changes in other industries and in the church?